Keyboard Shortcut Keys That Boost Your Speed

 • Better multitasking – Switch apps, copy text, or close windows without lifting your hands.

-Keyboard computer shortcut keys a to z are powerful combinations of keys that help you perform tasks faster, saving time and effort.
+Keyboard computer shortcut keys A to Z are powerful combinations of keys that help you perform tasks faster, saving time and effort.
 Here are some commonly used shortcut keys:

 Shortcut KeysFunction